Overview

 Applicants wishing to pursue Dysphagia or Voice may do so on full-time basis, with core modules and a dissertation completed in one year.

 Modules take place over 12 weeks within the academic year.
-Each week consists of five full days of teaching.
-Students must attend Trinity College Dublin for these teaching weeks.
 Additional assignment work, self-directed learning, and clinical work must be conducted outside of these weeks.
+Dysphagia/Voice specialisms will only run with a minimum of five students per specialism.

 Course Content

-Students will take the following modules: Advanced Clinical Skills (AAC, Dysphagia or Voice); Dissertation; Evidence Based Practice; Research Methods 1 (quantitative focus); Research Methods 2 (qualitative focus); Research Methods 3 (research design and research ethics focus).
+Students will take the following modules: Advanced Clinical Skills (Dysphagia or Voice); Dissertation; Evidence-Based Practice; Research Methods 1 (quantitative focus); Research Methods 2 (qualitative focus); Research Methods 3 (research design and research ethics focus).

 The Dissertation module is associated with the research project that must be completed by the student.
-This module is taken in first year by full-time students and second year by part-time students.
-All other modules are in first year.
+All other modules are completed in one year.

 Click here for further information on modules/subject.